Beirock

 For the filling

-• While the dough rises, brown the ground beef and onion in a large skillet.
-Drain excess fat.
+5. Cook the beef: While the dough rises, cook the ground beef and onion in a skillet until the beef is browned.

 Previous